Alexanderrand101/dummy/README.md

 - [x] task list
 - [ ] thing

-the only good one in my opinion :shipit:
+the only good emoji in my opinion :shipit: